 Porto's Old Town of Foz

+Welcome to Portugal!
+Upon arrival at Porto's airport, you will be met by a driver who will transfer you to your hotel.
 Today you'll join a half-day tour of the city with a local guide.
-This excursion will lead you through the most important landmarks of Portugal’s second most populous city as you travel from place to place in a comfortable private vehicle.
+This excursion will lead you through the most important landmarks of Portugal's second-most populous city as you travel from place to place in a comfortable private vehicle.

-Next, you'll head to the city center — a UNESCO World Heritage Site — to admire the most renowned Romanesque, Gothic, Baroque and Neo-Classical monuments and sites, including the São Bento Railway StationClerigos TowerChurch of St. FrancisLello Bookshop, Sta.
+Next, you'll head to the city center—a UNESCO World Heritage Site—to admire the most renowned Romanesque, Gothic, Baroque, and neoclassical monuments and sites, including the São Bento Railway StationClerigos TowerChurch of St. FrancisLello Bookshop, Sta.
 Catarina StreetMajestic Café, and Bolhão Market, to name a few.
+After visiting the imposing Porto Cathedral with its superb silver altarpiece, you'll finish the tour along the banks of the immense Douro River with views of Ribeira Plaza and the Dom Luís I Bridge.

-Rest up, then, in the evening, it's time for another tour — this time centered on the city's exciting food scene.
+Rest up, then, in the evening, it's time for another tour—this time centered on the city's exciting food scene.
 This is your chance to get off the well-worn tourist path for a side of Porto that travelers rarely see.
 You'll be welcomed by local families in their small, authentic restaurants, cafés, and bars as you taste a range of traditional dishes, local pastries, and, of course, Portuguese wines.

-Day 2: Hiking in Peneda-Gerês National Park
+Day 2: Hiking in Peneda-Gerês National Park, Transfer to Braga

 A tranquil stream in Peneda-Gerês National Park